chelseamccann/Attainable/README.md

 ### Day 2
 * Use parsed json to place universities in proper locations on map
+* Generate filtering via current GPA
-* Generate filtering via GPA
+* Generate filtering via target GPA

 ### Day 3
 * Illuminate graphs that are found using filter